Filter Options

 Low PCR (Below 0.70)

-Call-heavy positioning, often momentum-led optimism.
+Call-heavy flow, often momentum-led optimism.

 Desk view: Avoid chasing late highs.
 Prefer pullback continuation setups or hedged long structures once price confirms.
+Low PCR with rising volume is stronger than low PCR on thin volume.

 Balanced PCR (0.70 to 1.20)